kserve/modelmesh-serving/docs/predictors/run-inference.md

 ### Configure gRPC client

 Configure your gRPC client to point to address `modelmesh-serving:8033`, which is based on the kube-dns address and port corresponding to the service.
-Use the protobuf-based gRPC inference service defined [here](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#grpc) to make inference requests to the model using the `ModelInfer` RPC, setting the name of the Predictor as the `model_name` field in the `ModelInferRequest` message.
+Use the protobuf-based gRPC inference service defined [here](https://github.com/kserve/kserve/blob/master/docs/predict-api/v2/required_api.md#grpc) to make inference requests to the model using the `ModelInfer` RPC, setting the name of the InferenceService as the `model_name` field in the `ModelInferRequest` message.

 Configure the gRPC clients which talk to your service to explicitly use: